 To meet yet another unmet need, Project HOPE Foundation developed Hope Alive Junior in 2012, focusing on the students for whom success will be defined not by academics but by skills supporting an adulthood that maximizes independence, productivity, and happiness.
 With an emphasis on communication and community, Hope Alive Junior now serves elementary, middle school, and high school students.

 In 2014, Project HOPE Foundation renovated a house to begin practicing life-skills in a “real life” setting.
-This Life Skills House, adjacent to the Woodruff Center, is the perfect place for daily cooking, cleaning, laundry, and personal hygiene.
+This Life Skills House, adjacent to the Woodruff Clinic, is the perfect place for daily cooking, cleaning, laundry, and personal hygiene.
 Additionally, this house allows "reverse respite" opportunities so that clients can have a staffed overnight stay, permitting families to have some downtime in their own homes.

 Additionally in 2015, Project HOPE Foundation purchased a facility in Spartanburg, which is currently being renovated.
 This space will provide a Downtown Spartanburg campus for ABA therapy and Bridging the Gap classrooms, opening in 2017.

 In 2016, Project HOPE Foundation entered into a collaboration with Greenwood Genetic Center, Helix & Hope, combining science and services, and began offering center-based ABA therapy to clients in the GLEAMS area.